“Beautifully restored hotel with first-class hospitality and a buzzy bistro, in the heart of Greece's second-largest city”

 But what earns near-universal praise is the well-honed high standard of the hotel, blending comfort, luxury and service.
 It's all in the details (both functional and pampering): luscious bergamot, citrus and honey toiletries; bedside reading wands that adjust precisely; a welcome bottle of Greek wine, and twice-daily maid service.
 The 34 rooms and suites are quiet and comfortable, luxurious cocoons to return to after sightseeing.
-Days begin with a generous breakfast buffet in the glass-enclosed Roof Garden, and smiling (and unflappable) staff are eager to help you plan your day.
+Days begin with a generous breakfast buffet in the glass-enclosed Roof Garden, and smiling staff are eager to help you plan your day.

 - Thessaloniki itself - an interesting, energetic city with friendly locals and a lively music scene

 - Ideally located a block from the waterfront and just steps from historic landmarks, designer shopping and gourmet dining

 - Excellent service from kind staff who speak impeccable English

 - The bistro be*, offering all-day food and a bar renowned for its cocktails and Friday-night fun